GeneralProducts/day-of-code/_posts/2018-09-08-download-the-starter-kit.md

 ![Extracting the files on Windows](/assets/images/extract-win.JPG)

-* Remove the "-master" from the end of the folder name, so it is called "publisher-website". ("master" refers to the version, or branch, of the code on GitHub and is unnecessarily wordy for your local version of the code.)
+* Remove the "-main" from the end of the folder name, so it is called "publisher-website". ("main" refers to the version, or branch, of the code on GitHub and is unnecessarily wordy for your local version of the code.)

 The folder should be located like this: